Are you hoping to buy or adopt a puppy in the near future?

 So, while it is legitimate for a breeder to ask for a down payment, don’t give any money away until you’ve seen the puppy (either in person or on a live video chat).

 Use A Reputable Website

-Searching for puppies online can be convenient.
+It is really convenient to search for puppies online.
 It’s easy to compare prices, and you can save a lot of gas money!

 However, avoid sites like Craigslist and other popular selling sites.